dbmi-bgm/cgap-portal/docs/public/help/family_history_2.md

 **Age Units**: Only fill out if Age is present in the row.
 Must be singular.
 Possible values are day, week, month, year.

+**Birth Year**: The year the individual was born.
+Must be in format YYYY.

 **Clinic Notes**: Any additional notes to be associated with the individual.